Bunching and Taxing Multidimensional Skills: Positive Economy

 \end{lemma}

 The proof is in Appendix \ref{proof:equilibrium_positive}.
-The idea is to show there is a firm distribution $F_z$ such that given wage schedule (\ref{e:eq_wages}), workers and firms both optimize in a self-matching equilibrium.
-Given the firm technology (\ref{e:firm_tech}) and the wage equation (\ref{e:eq_wages}), firm profits are decreasing in the difference between their workers' skills.
-To minimize output losses, firms thus hire pairs of identical coworkers.
-Given wage equation (\ref{e:eq_wages}), the worker problem has a unique solution, implying that the distribution of worker inputs $F_x$ is uniquely determined by the worker problem.
+The idea is to show there is a firm distribution $F_z$ so that given wage schedule (\ref{e:eq_wages}), workers and firms both optimize in a self-sorting equilibrium.
+Given the firm technology (\ref{e:firm_tech}) and the wage equation (\ref{e:eq_wages}), firm profits decrease in the difference between their workers' skills.
+In order to minimize output losses, firms thus hire pairs of identical workers.
+Given wage equation (\ref{e:eq_wages}), the worker problem (\ref{e:worker_problem}) has a unique solution, so that the distribution of worker inputs $F_x$ is uniquely determined by the worker problem.
 Finally, we map the firm distribution that induces (\ref{e:eq_wages}) as an equilibrium wage equation using $z = h'(X)$.
-We next use this equilibrium construction to establish pointwise identification of the worker skill distribution for all U.S. workers.
+We use these steps to pointwise identify the worker skill distribution as we show in Section \ref{s:quant}.